brunomuniz-encora/poc-starlingx-messages/Demo.md

-# Poc-StarlingX
+# PoC-StarlingX Packaging and Demonstration

 This is an application developed as a proof of concept for the StarlingX Platform.

-The application simulates a network of anti-virus scanners running independently and geographically monitoring for threats.
-When the scan detects threats above a threshold it reports to a central instance responsible for receiving all the reports, process and store them, and output the information in a time series graph.
+The application simulates a network of antivirus scanners and threat monitoring running independently and geographically distributed called `nodes`.
+When a node detects threats above a configurable threshold in an area it reports to a `central` instance responsible for aggregating, processing and storing data from all the `nodes` while presenting a bird's-eye view in a simple dashboard.

-The application works as a system that either generates information or receives information from another instance of the application.
-This is understood as the application having two different personalities, the `node` which is the one that generates the information, and the `central` that receives the messages.
+The application can act either as a `node` or a `central` (which are called "personalities") depending on the environment variables it has available.

+- `Nodes` are geographically spread out doing the actual work of monitoring, for example, local networks.
+- `Central` is a deployment that receives messages from `nodes`, processing and presenting data related to them.

-## Deploying PoC-StarlingX as a StarlingX Application
+## Deploying PoC-StarlingX as a StarlingX App

 1. To deploy the PoC-StarlingX app as a StalingX Application, you first need to package it.
 The `package-stx` `Make` target takes care of packaging the